- Learn about Eos

 The proposal should contain the following components and be assembled in this order:

-- Applicant’s Statement of Purpose: current and future eosinophilic disorder related research objectives including planned future grant application based on the pilot project, and training plans as appropriate to current career status (1-page maximum).
+Applicant’s Statement of Purpose: current and future EADs related research objectives including planned future grant application based on the pilot project, and training plans as appropriate to current career status (1-page maximum).

-Application should be submitted by October 1, 2012 in a single pdf file as an attachment in an email to email@example.com.
-Documentation that can not be submitted electronically can be mailed to the following address:
+Application should be submitted by November 15, 2014, in a single pdf file as an attachment in an email to firstname.lastname@example.org.
+Documentation that cannot be submitted electronically may be mailed to the following address:

 APFED Grant Review Committee